Short Term Residential Treatment: Recover From Addiction In 30 Days

-- Short-term programs may not offer the opportunity to make a real change or practice new habits.
+- Short-term treatment may not offer the opportunity to make a real change or practice new habits.

-- 28-day drug rehabs do not usually work for people who have had previous unsuccessful short-term recovery attempts or multiple relapses.
+- A 30-day inpatient treatment program does not usually work for people who have had previous unsuccessful short-term recovery attempts or multiple relapses.

-Many factors influence the cost of a short-term residential drug rehab program.
-A 28- or 30-day alcohol or drug recovery typically costs a few hundred dollars per day.
+Many factors influence the cost of a short-term residential treatment program.
+A 28- or 30-days program for alcohol addiction typically costs a few hundred dollars per day.
 The cost varies according to location, insurance coverage, treatments offered, and facility amenities.
-Are there any free 28-day drug recovery programs?
-How can one pay for short-term substance abuse treatment?
+How can one pay for short-term treatment for substance abuse?

-Self-Pay: This is out-of-pocket expenditure from savings or with the help of family and friends.
-Many facilities offer easy payment plans or sliding scale options if an individual cannot afford to pay the full amount upfront.
+This is out-of-pocket expenditure from savings or with the help of family and friends.
+Many 30-day treatment programs offer easy payment plans or sliding scale options if an individual cannot afford to pay the full amount upfront.

-Loans: A personal or healthcare loan can cover the cost of drug or alcohol treatment, although this option does not work for everyone because interest can build up quickly if the loan is not paid back on time.
+A personal or healthcare loan can cover the cost of a 30-days program for alcohol addiction.
+Although this option does not work for everyone.
+Interest can build up quickly if the loan is not paid back on time.

-Scholarships: There are government agencies that offer to pay, at least partially, for rehabilitation.
-Some people struggling with drug or alcohol addiction may qualify for state-funded rehabilitation centers as an affordable option to get on the road to recovery.
+There are government agencies that offer to pay, at least partially, for rehabilitation.
+Some people struggling with drug or alcohol addiction may qualify for state-funded rehabilitation centers and achieve access to free 30-day rehab programs.
 SAMHSA has grants available to fund substance use disorders and mental illness.

 Where do calls go